RyanVNgo/RyanVNgo/README.md

 -->

-A recent Comp-Sci graduate from San Diego State University that likes writing software, especially for projects or systems that aim to benefit people, our world, and our understanding of everything around us.
+A recent Comp-Sci graduate from San Diego State University that likes writing software, especially for projects or systems that aim to benefit people, our world, or our understanding of everything around us.

 I'm a strong proponent for software craftsmanship.
 The type that emphasizes clean code, thorough documentation, and resiliency to change.